-Net Income (Loss) Per Share
+Net Income Per Share

-The Company calculates net income (loss) per share in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 260, Earnings per Share.
-Basic net income (loss) per share is based on the weighted average number of common shares outstanding during the period.
-Diluted net income (loss) per share also gives effect to all potentially dilutive securities outstanding during the period, such as options and restricted stock units ("RSUs"), if dilutive.
+The Company calculates net income per share in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 260, Earnings per Share.
+Basic net income per share is based on the weighted average number of common shares outstanding during the period.
+Diluted net income per share also gives effect to all potentially dilutive securities outstanding during the period, such as options and restricted stock units ("RSUs"), if dilutive.
 In a period with a net loss position, potentially dilutive securities are not included in the computation of diluted net loss because to do so would be antidilutive, and the number of shares used to calculate basic and diluted net loss is the same.

-For the three months ended December 31, 2015 and 2014, the following potentially dilutive common shares were excluded from the calculation of net income (loss) per share, as they would have been antidilutive:
+For the three and six months ended March 31, 2016 and 2015, the following potentially dilutive common shares were excluded from the calculation of net income per share, as they would have been antidilutive: